career column

 NCh 09/24 The hypothetical job description

 In a consultation, postdoc Daniel told me about his boss: "She's a great scientist, manager and person.
 But she seems to have a few blind spots when it comes to cultural differences, which often leads to frustration."
 As an example, he cites how the professor spent half an hour questioning a Chinese doctoral student about her project in front of the entire team.
 The boss probably wanted to show interest and find solutions to the scientific problems together.
-The tone was matter-of-fact, but the doctoral student felt that the persistent questioning in front of the group was a loss of face: "Later, she stood shaking at her desk, with tears in her eyes."
+The tone was matter-of-fact, but the doctoral student felt that the persistent questioning in front of the group was a loss of face: "Later, she stood at her desk shaking, with tears in her eyes."
 Daniel offered to talk to her about it, but in vain.
 "Am I obliged to support my colleague more?
 Do I perhaps even have to speak to our boss?"

 It is nice how much he thinks about interpersonal issues in addition to science.
 However, people with such a complex consciousness often feel overwhelmed by their sense of duty.
 How far does our responsibility extend as a boss, colleague or employee?

 "What would your job description say," I want to know, "if it were really carefully written and not just filled out as a bureaucratic exercise?"
 It would say that you should behave constructively towards your colleagues and superiors.
 Acting as a coach or advisor to your boss would not be part of it.
-This realization can make this difficult decision easier for you: you can, but do not have to, point out your boss's weaknesses.
+This realization can make this difficult decision easier for you: you can, but do not have to, point out your boss's weak points.
 If you do, it is honest and praiseworthy, and you can be proud of yourself.
-On the other hand, you should be lenient with yourself if you do not always exceed your targets: above all, you are committed to your core tasks and your mental health.
+On the other hand, you should be lenient with yourself if you do not always exceed your target: above all, you are committed to your core tasks and your mental health.

 You can apply this knowledge not only to questions about your duties, but also to your rights.
 For example, when you consider whether it is OK for you to work towards your professional development and a varied range of tasks.
 The answer will now be easy for you: Yes, of course that is OK.
 You are not a robot, but a highly qualified professional who should keep fit through lifelong learning - a clear core task of your job profile.